nrjdalal/karabiner-human-config/README.md

 <br/>

-The generated configuration will be logged to the console.
+The generated configuration will be saved in `karabiner.json` in the same directory.

-You can then manually copy and paste it into your `karabiner.json` file.
+If you wish to checkout my personal configuration, you can find it [here](konfig.json).

 <br/>